Celebrating Veterans Day

 His monthly painting workshops in the CMES’s advising center are popular and creates a space for the scientifically minded and others to get out of their empirical box and into an integrated one, shot through with creativity, innovation and “flow.”
 It’s an approach inspired by the 15th century scientist and artist Leonardo da Vinci.

-Butt joined the U in 2016 as professor of metallurgical engineering and college dean, establishing strategic plans to address diversity; safety and security; student, staff and faculty success; cross-campus collaboration; fiscal stewardship and transparency.
+Butt joined the U in 2016 as professor of metallurgical engineering and college dean, establishing strategic plans to address safety and security; student, staff and faculty success; cross-campus collaboration; fiscal stewardship and transparency.
 Under his leadership, the EpiCenter, a hub of student activity and advising for the college, was created, and the departments of Metallurgical Engineering and Materials Science and Engineering were merged.
 Butt has also been instrumental in enabling the merger of the CMES and College of Science.

 The Graduate School is arguably the perfect fit for Butt.
 It offers more than 200 graduate degrees and supports more than 8,400 students enrolled in programs that vary from Master of Architecture to a doctorate in Nuclear Engineering.
 As dean he will assess ongoing improvements to all academic programs and centers at the U through the Graduate Council Review process and enable the development of interdisciplinary graduate programs for multi-college academic degrees and certificates.
 Dr. Peter Trapa, Dean of the College of Science, will assume leadership responsibilities of the College of Mines & Earth Sciences which merged last year with the College of Science.